claman/vim-markdownfootnotes/README.md

 ## VimFootnotes for Markdown

-This is a fork of `vim-pandoc/vim-markdownfootnotes`, incorporating patches from `dmoerner/vim-markdownfootnotes` and a few of my own personal patches.
+This is a fork of `vim-pandoc/vim-markdownfootnotes`, incorporating patches from `dmoerner/vim-markdownfootnotes` and a few of my own personal additions.

 The new script inserts footnotes in the widely supported extended markdown syntax: